MysteriousBits/PhotoScale/README.md

 ### Basic Information:
-Program window: 1000x650 (non-resizable)
+Program window: 1000x650 (non-resizable).
-File Size:- comressed - 13/14 mb, installed - 30-35 mb ( python and other packages combined)
+File Size:- comressed - 13/14 mb, installed - 30-35 mb ( python and other packages combined).
-[You can grab the .py script from github and install 'pillow' module if you already have python] Supported Platforms: Windows (python script will work in linux and mac) Performance:- RAM usage:20-30 mb ( CPU usage should be nothing at maximum time.
-But may use some while processing)
+[You can grab the .py script from github and install 'pillow' module if you already have python].
+Supported Platforms: Windows (python script will work in linux and mac).
+Performance:- RAM usage:20-30 mb ( CPU usage should be nothing at maximum time.
+But may use some while processing).But it all depends on your image.
+If you use a high res texture like 4k/8k then ram uasge should be more then the image size.
+Besides while saving your image it will use a good amount of resources as well as take some time.
+Note that this programme doesnt allow multi threading as it is not going to do heavy tasks.
+So it cant use more than a single core of your cpu.

 #### How to get:
 	You can find all of my file above